mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \pi(\theta, x) \rightarrow a
 $$

-In this notation $\theta$ is the parameter vector of the policy.
-The parameter vector is the set of values that the policy function uses to make its decision.
+In this notation $\theta$ are the parameters of the policy.
+The parameters are a set of values that the policy function uses in conjuction with the features $x$ to make its decision.
 This same concept can be expressed with other notational variants too, for example $\pi_{\theta}(a | x)$ states that the policy $\pi$ with parameters $\theta$ returns the action $a$ given state $x$.
 Lets look a what our previous policy would look like in this notation:

 $$
 \pi_{\theta}(x) =